 Let us assume that our model consists of two simulated interest rate paths as follows (the rates are spot rates quoted on an annual effective basis):

 |Month||Projected Interest Rates Path 1||Projected Interest Rates Path 2|

-The interest rates will not only be used in the determination of the discounted values of the cash flows, they will also be used in determining the future pattern of prepayments which are assumed to be a function of these interest rates.
-These prepayment rate projections are expressed as a % of the PSA model.
+The interest rates will not only be used in the determination of the discounted values of the cash flows, but they will also be used in determining the future pattern of prepayments which are assumed to be a function of these interest rates.
+These prepayment rate projections are expressed as a percentage of the PSA model.
 The derived PSA and prepayment rates under path 1 are given below:

 |Month||x% of PSA||Prepayment Rates*|

 *For simplicity, in this example, we assume that defaults are negligible.